Application Process via UCAS

 Applications from those with previous degrees and from mature students are welcome.
 All such applications are considered on an individual basis, taking into account the applicant’s academic and life experiences to date.
 Demonstrable evidence of the study of Biology and Chemistry will usually be required but applicants holding good degrees (2.1 or above) in non-science/-health subjects will be considered on merit.
 Students with relevant medical or scientific qualifications may gain exemption from parts of the course at the discretion of the Exemption Panel of the College.
 Applications for exemption must be submitted at the start of each relevant academic year.

 Applications are invited from overseas students who possess recognised A-level equivalent qualifications, e.g. International Baccalaureate, Gymnasium or entry to a university Biological Science degree.
 Overseas students must also possess a Use of English Qualification at an appropriate medical-science level, e.g. TOEFL > 575 or IELTS > 6.5.

-In addition to the above criteria, all applicants will be required to have CRB clearance prior to enrolling onto the Masters in Osteopathy course (no later than by December 2013 for students applying through Clearing).
+In addition to the above criteria, all applicants will be required to complete Student Medical Disclosure (supported by a medical letter from the GP) as well as undertake the Disclosure and Barring Service (DBS; former CRB) clearance prior to enrolling onto the Masters in Osteopathy course (no later than by November 2014 for students applying through Clearing).